sagesharp/gnome-online-coc/gnome-code-of-conduct-procedures.md

  * Contacting committee members for term renewals
  * Tracking the status of active reports

-The currently acting committee chair is [PERSON].
+The currently acting committee chair is Federico Mena Quintero.

 The chair may assign a committee member, or a committee member can nominate themselves, to do the following duties: